-Wetland buffers based on the State regulations will be incorporated into the stream buffer described in section B. The State mandates a minimum 25 foot buffer around all wetlands, with expansion up to 100' where adjacent areas contain steep slopes or highly erodible soils.
-These guidelines also include a larger minimum buffer for wetlands on small headwater streams in sensitive Use ill and N watersheds (50 foot and 40 foot, respectively).
-In addition, the State requires a minimum 100 foot buffer around wetlands of special State concern.
-Montgomery County contains twelve wetlands unique enough to be designated as wetlands of special State concern.
-These twelve wetlands include: the C&O Canal bottomland, Germantown Bog, the Great Falls floodplain, the Great Falls National Historic Area, Little Bennett Regional Park, Little Falls, McKee-Beshers West Swamp, the Potomac River at Cropley, Puller Marsh, Sycamore Landing on the Potomac riverside, Unit 1 Spring, and the Violets Lock floodplain.
+Wetland buffers based on the State regulations will be incorporated into the stream buffer described in section

+B. The State mandates a minimum 25-foot buffer around all wetlands, with-which under these Guidelines is expandedsion up to 100 feet'100' where adjacent areas contain steep slopes or highly erodible soils.
+These guidelines also include a larger minimum buffer for wetlands on small headwater streams in sensitive Use-Class III and IV watersheds (50-foot and 40-foot, respectively).
+In addition, the State requires a minimum 100-foot buffer around wWetlands of sSpecial State eConcern.
+Montgomery County contains twelve-12 wetlands unique enough to be designated as wWetlands of sSpecial State eConcern.
+These twelve-12 wetlands include: the C&O Canal bottomland, Germantown Bog, the Great Falls floodplain, the Great Falls National Historic Area, Little Bennett Regional Park, Little Falls, McKee-Beshers West Swamp, the Potomac River at Cropley, Puller Marsh, Sycamore Landing on the Potomac riverside, Unit 1 Spring, and the Violets Lock floodplain.
 (See COMAR 26.23.01.04 for more information.)

-Table 2 shows the recommended wetland buffer widths by State water use categories, stream order, and other sensitivity factors.
-See Appendix A for a definition of State water use categories and Appendix B for a definition of stream order.
+Table 2 shows the recommended wetland buffer widths by State Wwater Uuse-Class categories, stream order, and other sensitivity factors.
+See Appendix A for a definition of State Wwater Uuse-Class categories and Appendix B for a definition of stream order.
 See Figures 4 and 5 for illustrations of wetland and stream buffers.
 Additional wetland buffer requirements for Special Protection Areas (SPAs) and the Ten Mile Creek Watershed within the 10 Mile Creek Master Plan Amendment planning area are included in Chapters V and VIII, respectively, of this document.